sundowndev/VulcanoPHP/README.md

 # DaimyoCMS

-DaimyoCMS is an open-source PHP CMS based on the micro framework [Daimyo](https://github.com/SundownDEV/Daimyo) using PHP 7, markdown editor and bootstrap 4.
+DaimyoCMS is an open-source PHP CMS based on the micro framework [Daimyo](https://github.com/SundownDEV/Daimyo) using PHP 7.

 ## Development
 ```version 0.1.6 dev|non-stable```